Great Brink's Robbery: Robbery

-Investigation and falling out
+Investigation and aftermath

-Immediately following the robbery, Police Commissioner Thomas F. Sullivan sent a mobilization order for all precinct captains and detectives.
+Immediately following the robbery, Police Commissioner Thomas F. Sullivan sent a mobilization order to all precinct captains and detectives.
 Thirteen people were detained in the hours following the robbery, including two former employees of Brink's.
+Boston Police Superintendent Edward W. Fallon expressed that he had "no doubt" that the crime was an "inside job," speculating the involvement of blueprints and rehearsals correlating with the former employees in custody; this ended up being false, with the former employees released.
 Brink's, Inc. offered a $100,000 reward for information leading to the arrest and conviction of those involved in the robbery, with an additional 5% of recovered cash offered by the insurance company.
 Director of the Federal Bureau of Investigation, J. Edgar Hoover, took over supervision of the investigation.

 The only physical evidence left at the crime scene was a cap and the tape and rope used to bind the employees.
+Four revolvers were also taken from the guards at the vault, and the FBI took note of this should the serial numbers provide a link to the men.
 Most of the cash stolen was in denominations of $1 to $20, which made it nearly impossible to trace the bills through serial numbers.
 Any information police could get from their informers initially proved useless.
 The truck that the robbers had used was found cut to pieces in Stoughton, Massachusetts, near O'Keefe's home.

 In June 1950, O’Keefe and Gusciora were arrested in Pennsylvania for a burglary.
 O’Keefe was sentenced to three years in Bradford County Jail and Gusciora to 5-to-20 years in the Western State Penitentiary at Pittsburgh.
 Police heard through their informers that O'Keefe and Gusciora demanded money from Pino and MacGinnis in Boston to fight their convictions.
 It was later claimed that most of O'Keefe's share went to his legal defense.